craftworkgames/website/docs/features/collision/collision.md

 You don't need to understand them in detail to use them.
 Below are high level explanations of each.

-You may skip to the Usage section and ignore these details if you wish.
+You may skip to the [Full Example](#full-example) section and ignore these details if you wish.

 ### Space Algorithms

+(Advanced/Optional: You don't need to create one of these, this is just explaining how things work behind the scenes.
+Skip to the [Full Example](#full-example) for the bare minimum.)

 Currently there are 2 Space Algorithms implemented:
 1. `QuadTree`
 1. `SpatialHash`

-#### QuadTree
+#### Space Algorithms: QuadTree

 A `QuadTree` is a data structure that starts off with a single rectangular area.
 Entities are added, and if they reach the maximum number for that rectangular area (25 by default), the area is split up into 4 equal size parts or Quadrants.
 This can continue until the maximum depth is reached (7 by default).